Overview of the Senate of Pakistan

 1. Composition of the Senate

-The Senate of Pakistan is composed of 100 members.
-These members represent the four provinces of Pakistan, the Federal Capital Territory (Islamabad), and the Federally Administered Tribal Areas (FATA), which has now been merged into Khyber Pakhtunkhwa (KPK).
-The composition of the Senate ensures equal representation for all provinces, regardless of population size, in contrast to the National Assembly, which is based on population.
+The Senate of Pakistan consists of 100 members, and, moreover, these members actively represent the four provinces, the Federal Capital Territory (Islamabad), and, previously, the Federally Administered Tribal Areas (FATA), which have now been merged into Khyber Pakhtunkhwa (KPK).
+In addition, this broad representation strengthens inclusivity at the federal level.

 Breakdown of Senate Seats:

-• General Seats: 47 seats are allocated to the four provinces, distributed as follows:
+- General Seats: 47 seats are allocated to the four provinces, distributed as follows:

-• Women’s Seats: 17 seats are reserved for women, allocated in proportion to the general seats won by political parties in each province.
+- Women’s Seats: 17 seats are reserved for women, allocated in proportion to the general seats won by political parties in each province.

-• Non-Muslim Seats: 4 seats are reserved for non-Muslim communities.
+- Non-Muslim Seats: 4 seats are reserved for non-Muslim communities.

-• Technocrats and Professionals: 4 seats are reserved for technocrats, professionals, and experts in various fields, and these are distributed among political parties based on their general representation.
+- Technocrats and Professionals: 4 seats are reserved for technocrats, professionals, and experts in various fields, and these are distributed among political parties based on their general representation.

 Senators are elected for a term of six years, with half of the Senate retiring every three years, ensuring continuity in the Senate’s functioning.
 Elections for the Senate are held indirectly through provincial assemblies and, in the case of Islamabad, through the National Assembly.